 It is a criminal offense for a person to knowingly carry a concealed firearm on or about their person without a license.
 West Palm Beach carrying a concealed firearm law means any weapon as defined in 790.001(6) that is carried in a manner so as to obscure it from the ordinary sight of another person.
 The phrase, on or about their person means physically on the person or readily accessible to them.
-A West Palm Beach carrying a concealed firearm lawyer can further explain the laws regarding concealed firearms.
+A weapons offense Lawyer in West Palm Beach can further explain the laws regarding concealed firearms.

 Some of the possible defenses to carrying a concealed firearm charge include:

-West Palm Beach carrying a concealed firearm lawyers may have successfully defended gun owners facing a variety of weapons charges.
+West Palm Beach carrying a concealed firearm Lawyers have successfully defended gun owners facing a variety of weapons charges.
 Contact an attorney as soon as possible to discuss your specific situation and possible defense strategies.